Inferring the immune response from repertoire sequencing: Methods

 We then solve for remaining parameters.
 Specifically, $f_{\textrm{min}}$ is fixed by the constraint that the average sum of all frequencies, under the assumption that their distribution factorizes, is unity:

 This completes the parameter specification.

 We then sample from the corresponding chain of random variables.
 Sampling the chain of random variables of the null model can be performed efficiently by only sampling the $N_{\textrm{obs}}=N(1-P(0,0))$ observed clones.
 This is done separately for each replicate, once conditioned on whether or not the other count is zero.
 Samples with 0 molecule counts can in principle be produced with any number of cells, so cell counts must be marginalized when implementing this constraint.
 We thus used the conditional probability distributions $P(n|f)=\sum_{m}P(n|m)P(m|f)$ with $m,n=0,1,\dots$. $P(n^\prime|f)$ is defined similarly.
-Note that these two conditional distributions differ only in their average number of UMI per cell, $N_{\textrm{read}}/M$, due to their differing number of observed total number of molecules, $N_{\textrm{read}}$.
+Note that these two conditional distributions differ only in their sampling efficiency, $\epsilon$.
 Together with $\rho(f)$, these distributions form the full joint distribution, which is conditioned on the clone appearing in the sample, i.e. $n+n^{\prime}>0$ (denoted $\mathcal{O}$),

 with the renormalization accounting for the fact that $(n,n^{\prime})=(0,0)$ is excluded.
 The 3 quadrants having a finite count for at least one replicate are denoted $q_{x0}$, $q_{0x}$, and $q_{xx}$, respectively.
 Their respective weights are